OliverSieweke/ruff-jupyter-jetbrains/README.md

 > [!WARNING]
 >
 > This little tool, while functional, is only meant as a workaround.
-Ideally this functionality should live in a proper plugins that makes use of the language server protocol.
+Ideally, this functionality should live in a proper plugin that makes use of the language server protocol.
 This was motivated by a standing [issue](https://github.com/koxudaxi/ruff-pycharm-plugin/issues/352) in the [Ruff plugin](https://plugins.jetbrains.com/plugin/20574-ruff) and my lack of Kotlin knowledge to fix it at the root.